danbartlett-twilio/voice-from-pool/README.md

 * From the repo directory, rename sample.env to .env
 * From the repo directory, enter ```twilio serverless:deploy``` (you may need to ```twilio login``` first!)

-The ```twilio serverless:deploy``` command will build a service in your Twilio account and upload some assests.
+The ```twilio serverless:deploy``` command will build a service in your Twilio account and upload some assets.
 The output of the command will look like this:

 <img width="705" alt="twilio serverless:deploy output" src="https://user-images.githubusercontent.com/78064764/147796672-d3939ba3-b2bd-486e-abce-214cf9db5ad5.png">